 If you are looking to really ‘wow’ with your landscape, look no further.
-The Formosa Azalea will have neighbors and guests alike in awe with its luxurious blooms!
+The Formosa Azalea Shrub will have neighbors and guests alike in awe with its luxurious blooms!
 Our favorite azalea variety.

 The Azalea Formosa features rich, lavender-pink blossoms with darker accented blotches that are large and showy.
 This evergreen shrub will bloom early spring to midseason on tall, upright plants.
 Sometimes a second flower bud will appear in early fall with fragrant red flowers.
 The large evergreen foliage of the plant will have colored blooms covering the deep dark green color to contrast nicely.